What are Negotiation Skills?

 7. Emotional Intelligence

 Emotional intelligence is critical for maintaining composure during negotiations.
-Emotions often run high in stressful situations, and the ability to understand and manage one’s own emotions, as well as recognize and respond to the emotions of others, is crucial.
-This skill helps negotiators stay focused on the issues at hand, build trust, and ensure that emotions do not derail the negotiation process.
+Emotions often run high in stressful situations.
+The ability to understand and manage your own emotions, while recognizing and responding to others’, is crucial.
+This skill helps negotiators stay focused, build trust, and prevent emotions from derailing the negotiation process.

 How to Improve Emotional Intelligence:

-• Practice self-awareness by meditating on your emotions and reactions.
+• Develop self-awareness by reflecting on your emotions and reactions.

 • Develop empathy by trying to understand the emotions and needs of others.